lumanya/alx-low_level_programmi/0x05-pointers_arrays_strings/README.md

-C-pointers , array and string
+alx-project on pointer and array in c